Towards Reasonable Concept Bottleneck Models: Logic viewpoint of

 \section{Logic viewpoint of \proposedarch}

 In this section we will express the relationships in \DAG\ using description logic~\citep{baader2003description}.
 Note that in \proposedarch\ the concepts are calculated using the exogenous variables, and the tasks using the concepts and their corresponding side-channel input.
 Table~\ref{table:logicrules} shows some of the logic rules that match \proposedarch's calculations, with a slight abuse of notation.
+For instance, a mutex constraint is described as: $\text{Clothes} \sqcap \text{Goods} \sqsubseteq \bot$, and concepts are calculated by: $\text{Tops} \leftarrow \z_{Clothes} \sqcap \z_{Tops}$.